WhitmanCS370/sp24-lab10/README.md

 ### Exercise 2: Patterns and principles
 _Answer the following questions to the best of your ability._
-* Which concrete classes implement the Observer and Observable roles?
+* Which concrete classes implement the Observer and Subject roles?
 * How do the model, controller, and view classes gain references to each other?
 What style of dependency injection does the application use: constructor, method, or property injection?

 ### Exercise 3: Extending the code